 Composer | Sound Artist | Writer | Performer | Educator

-Max Gibson is a British-Irish composer, performer, poet, and improviser, currently splitting his time between Birmingham, UK, and New Haven, Connecticut.
+Max Gibson is a British-Irish composer, performer, writer, improviser, and educator currently splitting his time between Birmingham, UK, and Northern California.

 His output includes works for instruments, voices, electronics, sound art, film, theatre, and multimedia, and his works have been performed and presented internationally in Australia, Belgium, Brazil, Canada, France, Slovenia, Sweden, Turkey, the USA, and across the UK.
 His poems have been presented in Belgium, and the USA.

 His work is eclectic, and draws on myriad lines of interest, influence, and confluence, including medievalism, architecture, globalism, industrialism, astronomy and astrology, as well as the natural world.
 His recent work engages with aspects of expanded time, line and counterpoint, sound massing, the act of listening, and with configuring the space of performance and spectatorship through interdisciplinary approaches to composition.

 Concerns surrounding sustainable creative practices, the politics of participation, and demands of labour within various musicking models have also started to inform and influence his philosophy of practice.